jamesec/jamesec.github.io/o/ffmpeg.md

 # Some useful ffmpeg commands
 `Jun 22, 2025`

-Just take some notes on ffmpeg commands that I used recently.
+I wanted to share a few ffmpeg commands I’ve been using lately.

 ## Upscaling DVD video clips and adding hard subtitles